“Pupils are welcoming and polite, bullying is rare”

 Christ Church recognises achievement through ‘House Days’, too.
 These see us working together as part of a community on team-building projects that everyone in school can benefit from.

 The school has extensive grounds that are designed to support, enhance, and enrich children’s learning.
 Calming woods provide the opportunity for nature walks, while large fields that run from one end of Christ Church to another are ideal for team games.
 What’s more, our ‘Place of Peace’ (a hand-painted seating area circled by trees and plant-life) provides an opportunity to reflect.

 Our indoor environment has been organised to encourage the development of independent, collaborative learning.
 The classrooms (including a fully-equipped ICT suite, French room, Music room, and more) epitomise this.
 They’re stimulating spaces where children will feel safe enough to test their boundaries.

 We have high expectations for ourselves and the children regarding behaviour, attitudes, and cognition.
-These tie in with our rights and responsibilities as members of the school community.
+These tie in with our school values and rights and responsibilities as members of the school community.
 For instance, we place a great deal of emphasis on mutual respect to make sure everyone feels welcome.

 These expectations also inform our Golden Rules, which are as follows: